According to Chinese belief, plants not only decorate your house but transmit energy that affects your mental health.

 - Changing the water is also necessary to avoid any bacterial growth.
 Stale water can harbor bacteria leading to stem and root rot.
 Every other step for water propagation is similar to the ones mentioned previously.

-- Once the roots are 3cm or longer, your new cutting is ready to be planted in its permanent container.
+- Once the roots are 3cm or longer, your new cutting can be planted in its permanent container.
 Place the young plant in a pot with a peat-based soil medium.
 Always use a fresh or well-stored batch of compost for planting.

 - Follow the care steps discussed in this article to help the cutting grow into a sturdy plant.